 - Completion of 48 or 52 quarter hours of graduate credit, depending on the completion option (thesis, practicum, enhanced portfolio or exit course) chosen by the student.

-- No more than five courses may be taken in the College of Commerce, including College of Commerce courses which are cross-listed in other programs and courses transferred from other institutions which are business courses.
-Registration for courses in the Kellstadt Graduate School of Business in the College of Commerce must be done through the IDS office.
+- No more than five courses may be taken in the Kellstadt Graduate School of Business (KGSB), including courses which are cross-listed in other programs and courses transferred from other institutions which are business courses.
+Registration for courses in the KGSB must be done through the IDS office.

 - Prerequisites within Departments and Schools apply.